Lake-Tuggeranong-College/Holocron/Shared Content/softwareDevFundamentals/Theory.md

 Additionally, it can allow multiple developers to work on the same code base, but focusing on different functionality minimising interference.

-Functions allow you to reuse your functions in different parts of your code (and avoid repeating blocks of code), or in other programs, as well as provide you with a level of abstraction.
+Functions allow you to reuse your functions in different parts of your code (and avoid repeating blocks of code), or in other programs, as well as provide you with a level of [[abstraction]].

 > [!info] Functions can have many names.
 Depending on the context, they can be called **methods, modules, procedures** and many others.
 They are all *functionally* the same, pun intended.